-Even if a fund or account does not have an objective of sustainable investing, the subadviser may consider ESG factors in its evaluation of potential investments for the fund's or account's portfolio.
-Some subadvisers may consider such factors as integrated with the inherent value of an investment through the subadviser's analysis of how the ESG factors relate to the potential financial value of the asset, while other subadvisers may consider such factors as distinct from other factors and may decline to invest in particular assets based upon ESG factors alone.
-A subadviser's consideration of ESG factors could cause the fund or account to perform differently compared to funds or accounts that do not have such considerations.
+A fund's or account's consideration of ESG factors could cause the fund or account to perform differently compared to funds or accounts that do not have such considerations.
 The consideration of ESG factors may result in the fund's or account's forgoing opportunities to buy certain securities when it might otherwise be advantageous to do so, or selling securities for ESG reasons when it might otherwise be disadvantageous for it to do so.
 In addition, there is a risk that the companies identified by the ESG factors do not operate as expected when addressing ESG issues.
 There are significant differences in interpretations of what it means for a company to have positive ESG factors.
+In addition, there are possible inconsistencies in third-party ESG research providers' ranking criteria and results.
 While the funds' and accounts' subadvisers believe their definitions are reasonable, the portfolio decisions they make may differ with other investors' or investment managers' views.